Bajocode/polyglot-microservices-webshop/README.md

 order-service-postgresql-0          1/1     Running   0          7m38s
 payment-service-5bdf497d8b-6nxt2    1/1     Running   0          7m36s
 ```
-4. Expose the gateway port
+4. The gateway is exposed by skaffold.
+To do it manually:
 ```sh
 kubectl port-forward deployment/gateway 8080
 ```